vandijkstef/wafs/README.md

 #### tools (tools.js) [object]
 ##### testDuplicateNamedObjectArray (needle, stack, key)
 Tests if an object with property exsist in the stack.
 Returns the object in the stack if found.
 (TODO: Can I do this with .find()?)
 needle: The new/searched object [object]
 stack: The array of (similar)objects to search in [array[object]]
 key: Property key in object to search for.
 Defaults to 'name' [string]

 #### UI (UI.js) [object]
 *UI if fancy, so we go fancy on our naming conventions.*
-TODO: Try to find a general way to update stuff - possibly after rework of UITools Handles the UI and stores data about it.
+Handles the UI and stores data about it.
 _: Data storage, stores non-appData data and the main DOM elements
 ##### init ()